weikangg/PropertyIQ/README.md

     b.
 Go to your email and open the confirmation email titled 'URA Data Request - Approved'. <br/>
     c.
 Click on the link and the button to generate access key. <br/>
     d.
 Go back to your email and open the email titled 'URA Data Request - Access key'.  <br/>
     e.
-You should see your URA API key there which is required for PropertyIQ. <br/>
+You should see your URA API key there which is required for PropertyIQ. **Do not lose this key!** <br/>
 * Google Maps API
   + https://www.youtube.com/watch?v=OGTG1l7yin4 (Step-by-step tutorial on how to acquire API Key) <br/>
     a.
 Go to https://console.cloud.google.com. <br/>